John E. Woods (translator)

 John Edwin Woods (August 16, 1942 – February 15, 2023) was an American translator who specialized in translating German literature, since about 1978.
 His work includes much of the fictional prose of Arno Schmidt and the works of contemporary authors such as Ingo Schulze and Christoph Ransmayr.
-He also translated all the major novels of Thomas Mann, as well as works by many other writers.
-Born in Indiana, Woods lived for many years in California before moving to Berlin in 2005.
+He also translated all the major novels of Thomas Mann, as well as works by many other German writers.

+Early life and education

+Woods was born in Indianapolis, Indiana, and lived with a foster family in Fort Wayne Indiana until 1949.
+He attended Wittenberg University, then studied English literature at Cornell and the Lutheran Theological Seminary at Gettysburg, Pennsylvania.
+He learned German at the Goethe-Institute, and married his teacher, Dr. Ulrike Dorda.
+Woods lived for many years in California before moving to Berlin in 2005.